-Introduction Dementia patients are quite different from one to another (heterogenous).
-They vary in the speed at which they progress and also in their care needs.
+Introduction Dementia patients are quite different from one another (heterogenous).
+They vary in the speed at which their disease progresses and also in their care needs.
 It can also be extremely difficult to predict the disease trajectory especially in advanced dementia.
-Nonetheless, a dementia patient will invariably have a lot of palliative needs towards the […]
+Nonetheless, a dementia patient will invariably have many palliative needs towards the end of […]

-Recognising a sick patient in a Nursing Home Setting Patients in the nursing home are chronically sick.
-Most patients are admitted due to long term medical problems that makes them difficult to care for at their own home.
-They are usually stable but sometimes their conditions can flare up which require medical attention.
-This article […]
+Recognising a Sick Patient in a Nursing Home Setting Patients in the nursing home are chronically sick.
+Most patients are admitted due to long-term medical problems that make them difficult to care for in their own homes.
+They are usually stable, but sometimes their conditions can flare up, requiring medical attention.
+This article is to […]

 This is an article about the medications that we use in dementia patients.
-If you are looking for information about dementia care in the clinic, see here, and behavioral interventions in a nursing home, see here.
-We generally use: Medications that try to improve the cognitive state of patients with dementia Cholinesterase inhibitors are used. […]
+If you are looking for information about dementia care in the clinic, click here.
+If you are looking for information about behavioural interventions in a nursing home, click here.
+We generally use: Medications that try to improve the cognitive state of patients with dementia Cholinesterase inhibitors […]

 <dear nurses, could you contribute a picture with all these tubes in a same picture please?> <Nurses are expert in this, please help contribute content> Urine cateters (IDC) / Suprapubic cateters (SPC) Why does your patient need a urine cateter?
 Types of cateters <pic> Foley cateters need to be changed every month. <pic> Silicon cateters need […]

-Introduction Palliative care is an extension of our good care provided to all patients, irregardless of whether they have a life limiting illness or not.
+Introduction Palliative care is an extension of our good care provided to all patients, irregardless of whether they have a life-limiting illness or not.
 I like to call it “Good Practice”.
-Like how we would provide basic medical care, basic food, basic nursing care to patients, we must provide a platform for our patients […]
+Like how we would provide basic medical care, basic food and basic nursing care to patients, we must provide a platform for our patients […]

 What is Dementia?
 It is a disease related to the degeneration of the brain tissues causing deficiencies in certain domains of patient function.
 The more detailed definition is here.
-This document below covers more basic ground and please read through them if you haven’t done so.
-Some things not covered by the document above: Other […]
+This document below covers more basic ground.
+Please read through them if you haven’t done so.
+Some things not covered by the document above: Other common […]

 Introduction How common is diarrhea?
 What are the common causes?
 Food poisoning Food sensitivity Viral/Bacterial infections Overflow diarrhea C Diff diarrhea Medication induced diarrhea How to differenciate? history and PE What is C diff diarrhea?
 Signs and how to diagnose How to treat diarrhea?
 Medications non meds When should they be referred to the emergency? […]